lkshay/Obstacle-Avoidance-using-LiDAR-and-Kinect/README.md

 # Obstacle-Avoidance-using-LiDAR-and-Kinect
 A mapping and obstacle avoidance project using 2D LiDAR scanner and Kinect RGB-D camera

-The Compressed file consists of two ROS Nodes : One for LiDAR Scanner and other for the Kinect Perception
+ROS nodes : LiDAR scanning algorithm node and for the Kinect perception node.

 LiDAR Node (in folder my_first) subscribes to the laser_scan message published by rplidar_ros package (You will need to install it in your catkin workspace).
 The Node will apply a median filter to laser scan, followed by